aryoda/R_enumerations/README.md

 # [1] 80
 life.expectancy(GENDER$UNKNOWN)
 # [1] NA
-life.expectancy(1)   # not the recommended way, but also works
+life.expectancy(1)   # passing the value is not the recommended way, but also works
 # [1] 78
-life.expectancy(4)   # not the recommended way, but also works
+life.expectancy(4)   # passing the value is not the recommended way... because you may use invalid values
 # Error in match.enum.arg(x) :
-#  'arg' must be one of the values in the 'choices' list: 1, 2, 3
+#    'arg' must be one of the values in the 'choices' list: MALE = 1, FEMALE = 2, UNKNOWN = 3
-life.expectancy("male")   # not the recommended way, but also works
+life.expectancy("male")   # names as strings do not work
 # Error in match.enum.arg(x) :
-#  'arg' must be one of the values in the 'choices' list: 1, 2, 3
+#    'arg' must be one of the values in the 'choices' list: MALE = 1, FEMALE = 2, UNKNOWN = 3
+life.expectancy(GENDER[["MALE"]])    # names as strings must use the usual double-bracket syntax
+# [1] 78
 ```

 **Note** that currently there is no support for another than the first enum value as the default value